XinsongDu/FN_Mortality/README.md

 ## More

-- If there is any question, you are very welcome to post your question in [issue tracker](https://github.com/XinsongDu/FN_Mortality/issues)
+- Please post your question in [issue tracker](https://github.com/XinsongDu/FN_Mortality/issues)